LYRENTH

 For site owners

 The signals above are exactly what Lyrenth measures per page on your verified domains.
-Lyrenth handles AI agent traffic to your site: clean, structured pages served to every agent reading you.
-Verify a domain to see your own AI Readiness score on the dashboard.
+Verify a domain to see your own AI Readiness score on the dashboard, broken down page by page.

 Verify a domain

 Methodology: every audited page is scored on seven content signals, each 0.0 to 1.0.
 Per-page scores roll up to a domain average and a corpus-wide mean.
 Raw page content stays in our private index; only aggregate counts and means are public.
-Refreshed every 10 minutes.
-Full methodology in /llms-full.txt.
+Counters are live; signal aggregates recompute about every 10 minutes.